MingyuYan-ICT/fengbintu.github.io/index.md

 # Project Experience
 Feb.
 2017 - Mar.
 2018: **RANA**

-* I have designed a Retention-Aware Neural Acceleration (RANA) framework that strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
+* I have designed a retention-aware neural acceleration (RANA) framework that strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
 RANA includes three levels of techniques:
   - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
 Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
 A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
   - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
 RANA schedules networks in a hybrid computation pattern based on this model.
 Each layer is assigned with the computation pattern that costs the lowest energy.
   - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
 A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.